Skip to main content

 (Pro tips: Search in the morning, before they've spent their advertising budget for the day.
 Also, use an incognito browser to avoid your own search history clouding your results.)

-The basics on figuring out what a customer is 'worth'
+5. The basics on figuring out what a customer is "worth"

-Last but not least, once you've marketed for a while, you can start to understand how much it costs to gain a customer.
-This important budgeting metric is Customer Lifetime Value, or CLV.
+Once you've marketed for a while, you'll start seeing how much it costs to gain a customer.
+This metric is customer lifetime value, or CLV.
+It helps you answer a few key questions:

-Whew!
 Quite a bit goes into creating a realistic marketing budget.
 But you now have a better flavor of what it takes.
-In this blog, we've covered why a marketing budget is essential in the first place — and how your business and audience goals are the engine driving it.
+So what's next?

 ZoeDigitalDownload-BuyersGuide-COVER